 What a shame I missed Andrew's concert...
 The Times wrote: "The single most outstanding feature ... was the counter tenor singing of Andrew Downes."
 His Motet, O Magnum Mysterium, was described as an "imaginatively meritorious setting" and Andrew himself as "a figure to watch out for".

 Andrew then composed the Mass during his time at the Royal College of Music, studying composition with Herbert Howells, who wrote of him: "In a quiet, but strong way, one of the most effective composers coming to me these days.
 I have very considerable hopes for him."

-At that time Andrew was also singing with the group Counterpoint (2 countertenors, 2 tenors and 2 basses: all ex choral scholars from St John's College, Cambridge).
-He wrote the Mass with them in mind: himself, high countertenor, with ATTBB.
+At that time, Andrew was also singing with the group Counterpoint (2 countertenors, 2 tenors and 2 basses: all ex choral scholars from St John's College, Cambridge).
+He wrote the Mass with them in mind: he scored it for himself, high countertenor, with ATTBB.
 In 1975 Counterpoint, with soprano Sheila McQuattie singing Andrew's part, sang the Gloria from the Mass at our wedding.

 Counterpoint singing the Gloria Andrew and Cynthia's wedding 1975

-The world premiere of the Motet and Mass took place in Birmingham
+The world premiere of the complete Motet and Mass took place in Birmingham